kekearifblog/kekearifblog.github.io/_posts/2017-04-24-better-storyboard-localization.md

 layout: post
 title: Better Storyboard Localization in XCode with IBInspectables
-description: How to localize Storyboards and xib files using IBInspectables and avoid endlessly generating new .String files.
+description: How to localize Storyboards and xib files using IBInspectables and avoid endlessly generating new .string files.
 tags: iOS localization storyboard

 ---